-The ethos of the Project is to turn potential into excellence, empowering people with the skills and opportunities not only to realize the sporting potential of the participants but also to enable all participants, regardless of athletic achievement, to become change-makers in their society.
+The ethos of the project is to turn potential into excellence, empowering people with the skills and opportunities not only to realise the sporting potential of the participants but also to enable all participants, regardless of athletic achievement, to become change-makers in their society.

 people in need helped across the globe

 worth of goods have been distributed across the world

 BHHF’s primary objective of humanitarian aid is to save lives, alleviate suffering, as well as to give the most vulnerable group (displaced children) hope for the future.
 BHHF has provided humanitarian aid with short-term and long-term help to homeless refugees, victims of natural disasters, wars and famines, and poor people.